Izenda7Series/docs/ui/doc_advanced_settings.rst

       Setting values provied in Performance tab

   .. list-table::
-      :widths: 35 65
+      :widths: 25 50 25
       :header-rows: 1

       *  -  Section
          -  Purpose
+         -  Default Value
       *  -  Query Timeout
          -  To limit the duration of all queries in any page.
+         -  3600
       *  -  Use No Lock
          -  To not use NOLOCK (dirty read) statement when querying data.
+         -  True
       *  -  Data Source Limit
          -  To limit the number of data sources in a single report.
+         -  1000
       *  -  Field Limit
-         -  To limit the number of field in a report part.
+         -  To limit the number of fields in a report part.
+         -  1000
       *  -  Query Limit
-         -  To limit the number of values return from the query in Report Designer, Report Viewer, Dashboard and Export.
+         -  To limit the number of values returned from the query in Report Designer, Report Viewer, Dashboard and Export.
+         -  100000
       *  -  Pivot Column Limit
          -  Limit the number of columns in a pivot report part.
+         -  100000
       *  -  Filter Limit
          -  Limit the number of items displayed in Filter Value dropdown
+         -  1000

 .. note::